 All powered by the cloud.
 No baremetal.
 Just results.

-You can also choose a pre-configured image in the Marketplace.
+You can also select a pre-configured image from the Marketplace.

 It is possible.
 Own images are created through web-interface via uploading a file (glance-direct ) or specifying image URL (web-download).